brentonc/prodscore/README.md

 prodscore
 =========

-repo for a simple app I'm using to learn django.
+This is a simple app I'm using to learn django.

+brentonc
+bchamberland@gmail.com